 MH: So while we were shooting, we were talking about Atlanta style and I liked what you were saying.

-MH: I feel that!
+MH: Haha.
 That’s what I did!
 I was dying to see what New York was like, then I really got into living in Europe and I wasn’t sure I was coming back.
 But I’m so glad it all worked out.
 I love it here.
 I’ve always been so proud to be from Atlanta.
-It’s such a cool city.
+It’s such a cool, underrated city.
 There are so many amazing, creative people who are free to do their own thing.
 It’s always been kind of hard for me to describe why it feels so good to live here, but it’s something about the space – like both a mental and physical space – that we have.
 I think that breeds authenticity.
 So now that we’ve agreed that we are really just writing a love letter to Atlanta, can I also ask you a little more about yourself?
 You’re pretty creative.
 Can you describe what you’re into these days?

 Sarah: I got my BFA in Printmaking a few years ago at UGA.
 Since then I've just been running around town doing some graphic design for bands and restaurants and friends.
 I'm trying hard to keep my design muscles in shape so I work on a painting or drawing or poem every day.
 I've learned that my inspiration comes from anywhere!
 I always look to fashion for inspiration in my design work but I also love to look at traditional mediums like hand painted signs, I really see some great ones when I take the train.
 My work is also really inspired by silliness so I love referencing The Muppets and Looney Tunes.
 I always feel like my work needs to be a mix of goofy, fun bright colors while also taking design seriously as a vehicle for change and communication.